The Ultimate Guide to Project Management Dashboard

-- Resource allocation widget gives a breakdown of how the project’s available resources have been allocated including how (i.e. what the resources are expected to achieve where they’ve been allocated), where (what exact part of the project), and to which specific tasks
+It gives a breakdown of how the project’s available resources have been allocated including how (i.e. what the resources are expected to achieve where they’ve been allocated), where (what exact part of the project), and to which specific tasks.

-- Milestone tracking reports offer periodic updates on the progress the team has achieved on the smaller picture goals into which the project has been broken up into as well as the milestones the project has been slated to hit in the future.
+It offers periodic updates on the progress the team has achieved on the smaller picture goals into which the project has been broken up into as well as the project milestones that have been slated to hit in the future.

 How to create a project dashboard